29 Lessons I Learned In 29 Years

 29 lessons in 29 years

-1. It is not always comfortable to be a nonconformist.
+1. It is not always comfortable to be a rebel.
 And not everyone is supposed to understand or agree with you.

 2. Loving yourself is a daily practice that begins with acceptance of everything that you are.